2023 Most Popular Psychology Bachelor's Degree Schools in Mississippi

 Of the 29 students majoring in psychology at Delta State University, 38% are male and 62% are female.

-Alcorn State University came in at #9 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Mississippi ranking.
+Alcorn State University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
 Alcorn State is a small public school located in the remote area of Alcorn State.

 Of the 28 students majoring in psychology at Alcorn State, 29% are male and 71% are female.

-With a ranking of #10, Blue Mountain College did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-Located in the rural area of Blue Mountain, Blue Mountain College is a private not-for-profit school with a small student population.
+Blue Mountain College ranked #10 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Mississippi list.
+Located in the rural area of Blue Mountain, Blue Mountain College is a private not-for-profit school with a fairly small student population.

 About 90% of the students majoring in psychology at the school are women while 10% are male.